basicJavaCoder/GolfMemSys/README.md

 4) Open the project in Visual Studio
 5) Edit DBConnect class to include your connection string
 6) Run the project inside VS

+Reminder:
+The documentation is in a private repo for privacy sake.
+If you wish to see the specification document please email me.